 A week before, in Tyler, five additional UMHB football commits suited up in the 10th Annual Fellowship of Christian Athletes Heart of a Champion Bowl.

-Those were Kale Shaw of Canton High School, Airik Williams of Lindale High School, DJ Williams and Christian Webb of Pine Tree High School, and Jojo Clark of Harleton High School.
+Those were Kale Shaw of Canton High School, Airik Williams of Lindale High School, DJ Freeman and Christian Webb of Pine Tree High School, and Jojo Clark of Harleton High School.

 Williams, a First-Team All-District safety, actually had the interception that sealed the 22-21 win for the Red All-Stars.